 - Guard your privacy and reputation online.
 Take your online reputation seriously.

 - Resist the urge to click

-- Mouse-over and look where a link points to before clicking if in doubt
+- Look where a link points to before clicking if in doubt

 - Take responsibility for individual postings and behavior

 - Stop and think before you reply; If angry or upset DON’T REPLY